 Intestinal Bacteria and Type 1 Diabetes

 Type 1 diabetes is a disease in which the pancreas stops producing a hormone called insulin.
 It's an autoimmune condition.
 The immune system attacks and destroys the beta cells in the pancreas, which make the insulin.
 Insulin is an important hormone because it stimulates the entry of glucose into cells.
-Glucose is used by cells to produce energy.
+The cells use glucose to produce energy.

 It's important to be cautious about results in mice experiments and their relevance to human health.
 The results often do relate to humans, but this is not always true.
-The scientists involved in the research described above think - but don't yet know - that the results would be the same in humans.
-They also think that a difference in intestinal bacteria could at least partially explain why human females are more susceptible to autoimmune diseases - including rheumatoid arthritis - than human males.
+The scientists involved in the research described above suspect that the results would be the same in humans, however.
+They also think that a difference in intestinal bacteria could at least partially explain why human females are more susceptible to autoimmune diseases, including rheumatoid arthritis, than human males.

 Gut Bacteria and Rheumatoid Arthritis

 It's important that we don't fall into the trap of thinking that bad gut bacteria are responsible for everything that ails us and that good gut bacteria can always help us.
 The microbes in our intestine may be involved in more aspects of our health than we realize, however.